Why Wire?

 diameters usually given in millimeters.
 One will generally want to choose the diameter of wire that is strong enough to

-common, but one might go all the way up to 8 mm for a large branch.
-To make the choice of which size wire to use,
+but one might go all the way up to 8 mm for a large branch.
+To make the choice of which size wire to use, take a piece

-take a piece of straight wire and press on the branch in the direction you would like to move the branch.
-If the wire
+of straight wire and press on the branch in the direction you would like to move the branch.
+If the wire bends, the wire

 How to Apply Wire